210215-USF-NET/WestonDavidson-code/daily-notes/javascript.md

         - false, undefined, null, 0, NaN, empty string
 - truthy values
     - anything else
+- undefined means you haven't defined a value yet, but null means it's been defined and set to null;
+- == checks if value is same, === is checking type
+- == converts type (type coersion)

+- difference if you use closer with a basic function as opposed to use it with an IIFE?
+    - iffe's are immediately invoked and values are shared, whereas with basic functions you can make new closures to have different instances of the basic function running.

 # functions in js
 - basic function